 These are the most commonly observed types of Internet addiction.
 If you or someone you know is suffering from this kind of addiction, you don’t have to face it on your own.
 We can help you.
-Just call 1-888-997-3147(Who Answers?) at any time to speak to one of our trained advisors.
+Just call at any time to speak to one of our trained advisors.

 What Causes an Addiction to Computers or the Web?

 Whenever Internet addicts feel overwhelmed, stressed, depressed, lonely or anxious, they use the Internet to seek solace and escape.
 Studies from the University of Iowa show that Internet addiction is quite common among males ages 20 to 30 years old who are suffering from depression.

 Certain people are predisposed to having a computer or Internet addiction, such as those who suffer from anxiety and depression.
 Their lack of emotional support means they turn to the Internet to fill this need.
 There are also those who have a history of other types of addiction, such as addictions to alcohol, drugs, sex and gambling.
 Even being stressed and unhappy can contribute greatly to the development of a computer or Internet addiction.
 People who are overly shy and cannot easily relate to their peers are also at a higher risk of developing a computer or Internet addiction.

 What Are the Signs of an Online Addiction Problem?

 An addiction to the Internet is manifested in both physical and emotional symptoms; however, these specifics may vary for each person.
 These are basically warning signals that an addiction may be developing.
 If you feel that you or a loved one has these symptoms, it is not yet too late.
 All it takes is a phone call to and we can help you.